 Another group of users suffering a similar blow is anyone who owns an existing Fossil smartwatch such as the Fossil Gen 5E.
-While the fate of existing Fossil wearables was initially unclear, Google clarified that only Fossil's new generation of smartwatches would run Wear OS 3.
+While the fate of existing Fossil wearables was initially unclear, Google has since clarified that only Fossil's new generation of smartwatches would run Wear OS 3.

-With that said, the timeline isn't exactly set in stone.
-Rather than Wear OS 3 being available when the Fossil Gen 6 models launch later this year, the system update isn't expected to roll out until the mid to second half of 2022.
+With that said, the exact timeline for availability still hasn't been nailed down.
+Currently, we know that Wear OS 3 won't be available on eligible devices until the mid to second half of 2022.
 The Gen 5 models and earlier aren't as fortunate.
-For example, anyone who bought a Fossil Gen 5E, which is less than a year old, won't have the option to update to Wear OS 3.
+For example, anyone who bought a Fossil Gen 5E won't have the option to update to Wear OS 3.